Don’t go in the red this Valentine’s Day

 Here are five smart ways to enjoy the season of love and avoid debt you don’t need.

 We all admire those pictures of romantics getaways or expensive gifts some people share on social media.
 It’s easy to tell ourselves that we need to replicate those symbols of love.
 And it’s also easy to feel “less than” if we think our own Valentine’s Day experiences don’t measure up.

 Scale back your social media visits around Valentine’s Day.
-You’ll see less of those carefully crafted images people create for themselves online.
+You’ll see less of those carefully crafted images that people create for themselves online.
 Give yourself a breather and look for other ways to express love.
 That way, you’ll fret less about keeping up with others and can focus more on self-care and genuine relationships.